Bruno-Diego/CodeInstitutePortfolio1/README.md

 ## Typography and color scheme

+- The fonts used on the website are `Source Sans Pro` and `Poppins` from [Google Fonts](https://fonts.google.com/).
+Both are sans serif typefaces and work well together.
+  - Source® Sans Pro is a sans serif typeface intended to work well in user interfaces.
+[Source](https://fonts.google.com/specimen/Source+Sans+Pro?query=source#about).
+  - Poppins is a geometric sans-serif font that features an elegant monolinear design.
+The accurate geometric design of its characters makes it suitable for both headings and body text.
+[Source 1](https://fonts.google.com/specimen/Poppins?query=poppin#about).
+[Source 2](https://www.designbombs.com/best-google-fonts-how-to-use-them/).

 - The colors on the website is inspired on a Bamboo Palette created on [Coolors.co](https://coolors.co/) with multiple shades of greens to inspire a nature and peaceful vibe on the user.